Counterintelligence Training Materials

 Classified threat information concerning cyber threats is available by contacting your local DSS Industrial Security Field Office.

 - Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base

 DSS developed threat awareness web-based training for employees working at cleared contractor facilities.
 This WBT course will allow employees to complete the training at any time.
 The goal of the training is to make employees aware of potential threats directed against U.S. technology.
 It also explains common suspicious activities which should be reported to the Facility Security Officer in compliance with NISPOM 1-302.

 - Co-opting Former Employees: Who Do They Work for?

-This short article provides reasons why foreign entities may view former employees of U.S. cleared facilities as being excellent prospects for collection operations (DSS CIO).
+This short article provides reasons why foreign entities may view former employees of U.S. cleared facilities as being excellent prospects for collection operations (DSS CI).

 - Counterintelligence and Security Countermeasures

 As more US contractor facilities are becoming involved with foreign entities, the Defense Security Service (DSS) has noticed many of these companies are reporting counterintelligence (CI)-related incidents involving foreign visitors and joint ventures and research...